IvanIvPe/ivanivpe/README.md

 ---

 ### ⚡ Fun Facts
-- 🧠 I learn new frameworks very quickly
+- 🧠 I love learning new frameworks
 - 🎮 Love gaming & experimenting with tech
-- 📚 Big fan of clean, maintainable code
+- 📚 Big fan of technology and cars

 ---